 Climatologists prefer to combine short-term weather records into long-term periods (typically 30 years) when they analyze climate, including global averages.
 Between 1961 and 1990, the annual average temperature for the globe was around 57.2°F (14.0°C), according to the World Meteorological Organization.

 In addition, we can evaluate climate over longer periods of observation.
-For example, in 2013, the global temperature was about 1.03°F (0.57°C) above the long-term average for the 20th century, according to NOAA's National Climatic Data Center.
-That number put 2013 in a tie with 2003 for the 4th warmest year on record within a database going back to 1880.
-But among years with La Niña events under way (which typically cool the climate), 2012 was the third warmest on record.
+For example, in 2013, the global temperature was about 1.12°F (0.62°C) above the long-term average for the 20th century, according to NOAA's National Climatic Data Center.
+That number put 2013 in a tie with 2003 for the 4th warmest year on record in the NOAA database, which goes back to 1880.
+Among those years with no El Niño events under way (which typically cool the climate), 2013 ranks behind only 2005 for global warmth.

 One reason is that there are several different techniques for coming up with a global average, depending on how one accounts for temperatures above the data-sparse oceans and other poorly sampled regions.